cyk1337/embedding4bert/README.md

 ### Usage

 Extract word embeddings of pretrained language models, such as BERT or XLNet.
+The subword embeddings within a word are averaged to represent the whole word embedding.
 The `extract_word_embeddings` function of `Embedding4BERT` class has following arguments:
 - `mode`: `str`. `"sum"` (default) or`"mean"`.
 Take the sum or average representations of the specficied layers.
 - `layers`: `List[int]`. default: `[-1,-2,-3,-4]`, indicating take the last four layers.
 Take the word representation of specifed layers from the given list.